 What should a dental clinic about page include?

-• Your story: why you became a dentist, what drives your practice
+• The dentist’s story: why they became a dentist, what drives the practice

 • Genuine, candid photos, not posed headshots or stock imagery

-• Photos of your clinic and treatment rooms, helps anxious patients know what to expect
+• Photos of the clinic and treatment rooms, helps anxious patients know what to expect

-How should a dentist write their about page?
+How should a dentist’s about page be written?

 4. Testimonials Page: How Patient Reviews Convert Hesitant Dental Patients